MateuszToczyski/video-rental-spring-api/README.md

 This project contains a video rental API based on Spring Web and Hibernate.
 Business logic consists of the following entities (detailed mapping can be found in the Database section below):
-- Groups (used for grouping Customers, groups contain discounts applied when renting Copies of Videos)
+- Groups (used for grouping Customers; Groups contain discounts applied when renting Copies of Videos)
 - Customers (ability to rent Copies, thus creating new Rentals)
-- Categories (used for grouping Videos; categories contain default rental period, base fees and penalty levels)
+- Categories (used for grouping Videos; Categories contain default rental period, base fees and penalty levels)
 - Videos (a video contains title, year and director, Copies of Videos can be created)
 - Copies (ability to be rented by Customers, thus creating new Rentals)
 - Rentals (records created when renting a Copy by a Customer, contain start-, due- and return dates, fees and penalties; returning the Copy and settling (paying for) a Rental is handled separately)